GordonLesti/broilerjs/README.md

 ## Security

-If you discover any security related issues, please email info@part-online.de instead of using the issue tracker.
+If you discover any security related issues, please email info@gordonlesti.com instead of using the issue tracker.

 ## Credits